Changissnz/nu_merchant_principal/README.md

 least contradicting manner, in reference to the rules and procedures of a system.
-"Monotonicity" may mean to disregard calls to hasten due process for timelier results, or to delete or add elements of improvement to this system.
+"Monotonicity" may mean to disregard calls to hasten due process for timelier results, or to delete or add elements for improvement to this system.
 Consistent use of mechanisms in the alliance's internal setting is a mark for monotonicity.
 Dichotomizing the workings of the internal setting (active representation of the alliance) and the external